-Disability services will not be held responsible for acts of misconduct committed by any student.
+The Center for Academic Success will not be held responsible for acts of misconduct committed by any student.
 It is the responsibility of each student to know and abide by all Bethel University policies, procedures, rules, and regulations, as well as disability services policies and procedures.
 A student who believes that his or her rights have been violated by a member of the university faculty, administration, staff, or student body, may file a formal complaint in writing to the Vice President for Academic Services.
 A formal hearing will be called, and procedures will be followed as with any other hearing.
 (See APPEALS PROCESS in disciplinary cases in the student handbook.)
+A formal Civility Policy may be found HERE.